romanpunia/asx/README.md

 ```

 ## Addons (local and remote)
 There is support for addons.
-Addons must be compiled with Vengeance as a shared object dependency or they must load Vengeance symbols manually to work properly.
 To initialize a VM addon use following command:
 ```bash
 # Will create a directory named "example" in current working directory, directory will contain AngelScript files
   asx --target=example --addon=vm:.